tonstack/wallet-smcs/README.md

 ## Feedback

-If you find a problem, or want to include your own version of the wallet, please create [an issue.](https://github.com/tonstack/wallet-smcs/issues)
+If you find a problem, or want to include your own version of the wallet, or noticed a copyright violation, or you have another reason for feedback, please just create [an issue.](https://github.com/tonstack/wallet-smcs/issues)